USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 During Loading

-• Be present and available.
-You don't need to supervise every box, but the crew will have questions.
+• Be present.
+Crew will have questions.
 "Does this go?"
-"Where does this piece separate?"
-"Do you want this lamp packed or is it going in your car?"
+"How does this separate?"
 Being unavailable slows everything down.

-• Do a final walkthrough after loading.
-Check every room, every closet, the garage, the attic, under the stairs.
-We pick up "forgotten" items on about 10% of moves.
-Don't be one of them.
+• Final walkthrough after loading.
+Every room, every closet, garage, attic, under stairs.
+We pick up "forgotten" items on ~10% of moves.

 After Loading